-People resist God because of their pride, but pride can be neutralized by humility, a character trait that allows a person to submit to God and have a relationship with Him.
-John Ritenbaugh provides many examples to reveal that God wants us to evaluate ourselves and recognize our dependence on Him, which draws God's attention and favor.
+People resist God because of their pride, but pride can be neutralized by humility, a character trait that allows a person to submit to God.

 On the heels of self-deception and self-justification often comes self-righteousness.
 This obstacle to overcoming occurs when we set our own standards rather than God's.